graph-genome/graph-genome.github.io/paper/paper.md

 As part of the one week COVID-19 Biohackathon April 5-11 2020, we formed a working group on the interactive visualization of graphical pangenomes.

+Success or failure of our efforts to fight COVID19 rely on the sequence diversity of the virus itself.
+Tests for infection by SARS-CoV-19 rely on knowing the exact sequence of the virus, vaccines are designed to mimic the exact structure of a specific protein without rearrangements and drugs are designed to target proteins which they assume will not change.
+Having a clear idea of where sequence diversity lies or where rearrangements and variants appear to be arising will give researchers a headstart in their hunt for therapeutics and aid our fight of the disease.
+In addition, normal reference based sequencing can lead to under-representations of the full diversity because of bias in the way the genomes are built.
+Methods of building and fully visualizing the genetic diversity of the virus need to be developed.

 TODO intro graphical pangenomes \
 TODO intro pantograph pangenome browser